Safety at Court or Public Places

 - If at all possible, arrange for someone to go with you for support and safety.

 - Wait in a safe place if your abuser is nearby, such as next to a security guard or bailiff in court.

 - Sit at a physical distance from the batterer.
 Always make sure other people are in between you and the batterer.

 - Make certain that you are safe when you leave a courthouse or a public place.
 Abusers often stalk victims to discover where they live, or to punish victims for taking legal action.
-Arrange to go directly from the court to a friend or relative’s house so that you will not be alone in the event that you are being followed, or not leading him straight to your residence.
+Arrange to go directly from the court to a friend or relative’s house so that you will not be alone in the event that you are being followed, or not leading them straight to your residence.

 - You can also ask court personnel to escort you to your vehicle.